ParishruthiGanesh/Circular-trade-Fraud-Detection/README.md

 ### Results
 https://github.com/ParishruthiGanesh/Circular-trade-Fraud-Detection/blob/main/results.png
 The figure in the link contains clusters obtained after applying DBScan algorithm on embeddings of undirected graph G^2 .
-Fruad activity is directly proportaional to the opacity of the colour of plots.
+Fruad activity is directly proportional to the opacity of the colour of plots.